afiaafia/programming-hero-smart-notes-batch-14/Milestone-01/Module-03/README.md

-🎨 Module 3: CSS Fundamentals
+# 🎨 Module 3: CSS Fundamentals

-Welcome to Module 3 of my Programming Hero Web Development Journey! 🚀
+Welcome to **Module 3** of my **Programming Hero Web Development Journey!** 🚀

-In this module, I learned the fundamentals of CSS (Cascading Style Sheets) and discovered how CSS transforms plain HTML into beautiful, responsive, and visually appealing webpages.
+In this module, I learned the fundamentals of **CSS (Cascading Style Sheets)** and discovered how CSS transforms plain HTML into beautiful, responsive, and visually appealing webpages.

-From basic styling to the CSS Box Model and Display properties, this module lays the foundation for building modern websites.
+From basic styling to the **CSS Box Model** and **Display** properties, this module lays the foundation for building modern websites.

 ---

-📚 Classes Covered
+# 📚 Classes Covered

-📖 Class 3-1
+## 📖 Class 3-1: CSS Basics - Inline, Internal & External CSS

-CSS Basics: Inline, Internal & External CSS
+### Topics
 - Introduction to CSS
 - Types of CSS
 - Linking External CSS